 Language and stories have been used to empower, empathize, and embolden communities.
 Inspired by William Shakespeare’s directive to “speak the speech” and by American playwrights today, we invite you to use your voice to bring these famous speeches to life in Blount Cultural Park.
 Around the pond and in our garden, you will see panels with famous speeches from characters in plays.
 We invite you to “speak the speech” and feel the power of language in your voice.
-Speak the Speech is free and open to the public throughout October and into mid-November 2020.
+Speak the Speech is free and open to the public.

 Film yourself and share using #SpeaktheSpeech.